Smoking and Asthma

 Yes.
 If you have asthma, smoking is especially risky because of the damage it does to the lungs.

-Smoke irritates the airways, causing them to become swollen, narrow, and filled with sticky mucus — the same things that happen during an asthma flare-up.
+Smoke irritates the airways, making them swollen, narrow, and filled with sticky mucus — the same things that happen during an asthma flare-up.
 That's why smoking can cause asthma flare-ups (or "attacks") to happen more often.
 They also might be more severe and harder to control, even with medicine.

-You may have started smoking because friends do or because you grew up in a house where lots of people smoked.
+You may have started smoking because friends do or because you grew up in a house where other people smoked.
 No matter why you started, if you're thinking about quitting, it would probably help your asthma.

 Here are some other reasons to quit: